Meeks91/RxRecyclerViewArrayListAdapter/README.md

 **Description:**

  An RxKotlin and generics based ArrayList designed to simplify the implementation of RecyclerViews.
- It also handles data updates by automatically refreshing the RecyclerView whenever data is added or removed.
+ It handles data updates by automatically refreshing the RecyclerView whenever data is added or removed, and automatically applies the appropriate kind of adapter update to ensure that it animates the change for you correctly.

 **Installation:**